 Whenever I get into the gray area of my depression, I try to embrace and direct compassion at myself that somehow makes it a little bearable.
 I’ve comprehended that mental illness is a lone battle, which despite all the struggles I got to conquer myself with kindness and empathy.

 3. Bad Choices

-I have also made some silly mistakes in my life so far.
+I have fallen for a lot of not-just-right options in my life so far.
 And I’m confessing it here, not to encourage the fact but to summon myself.
 I have accepted my failures.
-And it is my self-acceptance that makes me strong.
-I have decided to not let the remorse haunt me for the rest of my life.
+And it is my self-acceptance that makes me stronger enough.
+Today, I have decided not just to avoid repeating the prior mistakes but also not let the remorse haunt me for the rest of my life.